alhewitt/alhewitt.github.io/_posts/2022-08-28-machine-learning.md

 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>
+As of 18/10/2022, this submission has been awarded (my first) bronze medal.

 ### [COURSE: Intermediate Machine Learning](https://www.kaggle.com/learn/intermediate-machine-learning)
 This course builds on the [introduction course](https://alhewitt.github.io/machine-learning/#course-intro-to-machine-learning).
 It covers how to prepare your data for modelling, how to clean up the code and methods for finding optimal parameters for the models.
 Here are some